Giovanni Simeone: Loan to Banfield

 On 6 July 2015, Simeone joined fellow Argentine Primera División side Banfield on a season-long loan deal.
 On 12 July 2015, he scored the match-winning goal on his debut in a 1–0 victory against Quilmes.

 Genoa

 On 18 August 2016, Simeone signed for Italian club Genoa for €3 million.
 He scored his first goal, on his first start for the club, in a 1–1 draw with Pescara on 25 September 2016.
 On 27 November, Simeone netted a brace in Genoa 3–1 win over Serie A leaders Juventus.

 Fiorentina

 Among speculation of Atlético Madrid's interest in signing the young player to be coached by his father Diego Simeone, Giovanni signed with Serie A club Fiorentina on 16 August 2017, for an undisclosed fee.
-On 29 April 2018, Simeone scored his first hat-trick in Fiorentina's 3–0 league win against Napoli.
+On 29 April 2018, Simeone scored his first hat-trick in Fiorentina's 3–0 league win against Napoli, effectively ending his future club's title hopes.